BigSoftVideo/DOTE/install.md

 DOTE can import many audio formats on its own in order to generate a waveform automatically, but not all.
 If you have trouble generating a waveform for a video or audio clip, then one can either transcode the clip (see [Tips](tips.md)) and try again by importing the video or by regenerating the waveform (see [Media Manager](media.md)).
 Alternatively, you can install the free, open source _FFmpeg_ ([Windows](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip) or [macOS](https://evermeet.cx/ffmpeg/)) on your computer and add the folder path to `ffmpeg.exe` to your _DOTE_ [Settings](settings.md).
+For macOS, you have to install both _ffmpeg_ and _ffprobe_.
+See [these instructions](https://bbc.github.io/bbcat-orchestration-docs/installation-mac-manual/) for more detail if you get stuck.

 On Windows, the folder path might look like this, depending on how you installed it:
 - `C:\FFmpeg\bin\`
+- `C:\Program Files\FFmpeg\bin`

 On macOS, the folder path might look like this, depending on how you installed it: